CaseCal/data-512-a2/README.md

 Regional bias is more apparent here, with Oceania and Europe topping the list and Asia at the bottom.

+## Reflection and Implications

+Before beginning this project, I excepted to find material biases in the Wikipedia Page coverage and quality towards English-speaking countries and wealthier countries where internet access and education is more prevalent.
+The wealth bias was the msot apparent, with regions such as Europe generally showing more coverage and quality that regions such as Africa and Asia.
+Inter-regionally this was still true, as more developed Western Asian countries had better coverage than their less-developed counterparts in Southeast Asia.
+The English bias was actually not backed up in the data, with North America in general and the US in particular not among the highest peprformers.
+However, as discussed in the [consideratons](#considerations) section below, this may be due do some systematic errors in the page data.

+These results suggest that English Wikipedia is a biased data source.
+More importantly, they suggest that the bias is not only or primarily towards English-speaking countries, but potentially towards more developed countries.
+A use of Wikipedia as a data source with out accounting for this could be potentially misleading.
+For example, using Wikipedia to count the amount of noteworthy scientists from different regions would not be an accurate proxy, as this would be heavily biased towards scientists from better-covered areas.

+That does not mean this data set is unusable.
+English Wikipedia probably closely mirrors more general public knowledge of English speakers, so any data usage within that context would still be viable.
+To revisit the example, Wikipedia could be used as a measure of how many noteworth scientists *English speakers are likely exposed to/aware of*, since Wikipedias coverage and bias probably mirrors that of English pop-culture as well.

 ## Data